Chart Color Schemes

 Wauchope is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Wauchope's dwelling structure, as per the latest Census, consisted of 91.3% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 75.9% houses and 24.1% other dwellings.
+Wauchope's housing structure, as per the latest Census, consisted of 91.3% houses and 8.7% other dwellings such as semi-detached homes, apartments, and others.
+This is compared to Non-Metro NSW's 75.9% houses and 24.1% other dwellings.
 Home ownership in Wauchope stood at 41.4%, with mortgaged dwellings at 34.9% and rented ones at 23.6%.
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average.
-Median weekly rent was $360, compared to Non-Metro NSW's $375.
-Nationally, Wauchope's mortgage repayments were lower at $1,733 than the Australian average of $1,863, and rents were less at $360 than the national figure of $375.
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average, while the median weekly rent was $360 compared to Non-Metro NSW's $375.
+Nationally, Wauchope's mortgage repayments were lower at $1,733 versus Australia's average of $1,863, and rents were also lower at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing